edurbrito/markdown-notes/README.md

 **Contributions are all welcome!**

 New templates and new themes are appreciated, as well as new features for expanding this idea or make it better, more functional.

+Whenever a new template is added, the corresponding style for every suitable theme should be also created.
+Follow the existing example for the Default Theme.

 ## License